Iowa Student Loans, Scholarships, and Grants

 Iowa Kibbie Grant

 The Iowa Kibbie Grant is available to students enrolled at an Iowa community college in a career or technical degree program who are able to show financial need.
-Students may receive up to one-half the average tuition amount of the program, for up to two years.
+Students may receive up to one half of the average tuition amount of the program, for up to two years.

 To be eligible, students must be Iowa residents and be enrolled in at least three credit hours in a qualified program of study.
 Applications are submitted through the FAFSA by the deadline of July 1 each year.